Public Transport in Helsinki

 Metro

-Helsinki Metro is a rapid transit system that serves Helsinki and Espoo cities.
-It has been operating since 1982 and is the world’s northernmost metro system.
-The metro system consists only of 2 lines, and 30 stations, and has a total length of 43 km.
+Helsinki Metro is a rapid transit system that serves the cities of Helsinki and Espoo.
+It has operated since 1982 and is the world’s northernmost metro system.
+The system consists of only two lines and 30 stations and has a total length of 43 km.
 It is the primary rail link between the eastern suburbs of Helsinki, the western suburbs of Espoo, and downtown Helsinki.

 The metro is a convenient and reliable way to get from east to west, especially during rush hours.

-You will recognize metro stations from the big orange-white letter M. A metro’s end station is visible in the front of the metro train and also on the information screens at the station.
+Metro stations are recognized by the big orange-white letter M. A metro’s end station is visible on the front of the metro train and also on the information screens at the station.
 You need to buy a ticket before entering the metro platform.
-There is no ticket sale in metros so again ensure you have a valid ticket before boarding.
-Ticket inspections are common in the metro stations.
+There is no ticket sale in metros, so again, ensure you have a valid ticket before boarding.
+Ticket inspections are common in metro stations.

 Metro sign in Helsinki